 Five Things You Must Do While Visiting South Bend Mishawaka

 There are so many great sights and experiences in the South Bend Mishawaka for visitors to enjoy, but sometimes you just don’t have enough time to fit it all into your schedule.
-If you only have a short time in SBM, but want to experience all that you can, we have you covered!
+If you only have a short time in The Bend, but want to experience all that you can, we have you covered!
 Here you will find five things you must experience while in South Bend Mishawaka.

 There is nothing as picturesque as the Notre Dame campus during any season of the year.
 A guided walking tour of the campus will take you to all the well-known landmarks, including the Main Building’s Golden Dome, Basilica of the Sacred Heart and Joyce Center.
 Each guide has special anecdotes and details to share along the way, making each tour given one-of-a-kind.